 - In terms of resources, traditional physical servers are fading out and changing to the invisible virtual resources.

-The preceding two changes show that behind the elastic and standardized architecture, the Operation & Maintenance (O&M) and diagnosis requirements are becoming more and more complex.
-To respond to these changes, a series of DevOps-oriented diagnosis and analysis systems have emerged, including the centralized log system (logging), the centralized measurement system (metrics), and the distributed tracing system (tracing).
+According to these changes, behind the elastic and standardized architecture, the operations and maintenance (O&M) and diagnostics requirements become more and more complex.
+To address this trend, a series of development and operations (DevOps)-oriented diagnostic and analysis systems have emerged, including centralized logging systems, centralized metrics systems, and distributed tracing systems.

-- Logging is used to record discrete events.
+- A logging system is used to record discrete events.

-For example, the debugging or error information of an application, which is the basis of problem diagnosis.
+The system records data such as the debugging or error information of an application.
+This data is the basis of diagnostics.

-- Metrics is used to record data that can be aggregated.
+- A metrics system is used to record data that can be aggregated.

 For example, the current depth of a queue can be defined as a metric and updated when an element is added to or removed from the queue.
-The number of HTTP requests can be defined as a counter that accumulates the number when new requests are received.
+The number of HTTP requests can be defined as a counter that accumulates the number when new requests arrive.

-- Tracing is used to record information within the request scope.
+- A tracing system is used to record information within the request scope.

-For example, the process and consumed time for a remote method call, This is the tool we use to investigate system performance issues.
-Logging, metrics, and tracing have overlapping parts as follows.
+The system records data such as the process and consumed time for a remote method call.
+This data is the tool we use to investigate system performance issues.
+The logging, metrics, and tracing systems provide overlapped features as follows.

-We can use this information to classify existing systems.
+Based on these descriptions, we can classify existing systems.
 For example, Zipkin focuses on tracing.
-Prometheus begins to focus on metrics and may integrate with more tracing functions over time, but has little interest in logging.
-Systems such as ELK and Alibaba Cloud Log Service begin to focus on logging, continuously integrate with features of other fields, and are moving to the center in the preceding figure.
+Prometheus begins to focus on metrics and may integrate with more tracing features in the future, but can hardly deal with logging.
+Systems such as ELK and Alibaba Cloud Log Service begin to focus on logging, continuously integrate with features of other fields, and are moving toward the intersection of all three systems.

-Tracing technology has been existing since the 1990s.
-However, the article “Dapper, a Large-Scale Distributed Systems Tracing Infrastructure” of Google brings this field into the mainstream.
-The more detailed analysis of sampling is in the article “Uncertainty in Aggregate Estimates from Sampled Distributed Traces”.
+The tracing technology has emerged since the 1990s.
+However, this technology moved into the mainstream with Google's article "Dapper, a Large-Scale Distributed Systems Tracing Infrastructure".
+Meanwhile, the article "Uncertainty in Aggregate Estimates from Sampled Distributed Traces" described the more detailed analysis of sampling.
 After these articles were published, a group of excellent tracing software programs were developed.

 - Zipkin (Twitter)